cschulzsuper/multitenancy-monolith/README.md

   * /42 Multitenancy events.
 This kind of implemenation is not my cup of tea, as some asynchronouse task handling is going on, but all tests give me the confidence that the implementaion is sufficient for now. https://github.com/cschulzsuper/multitenancy-monolith/commit/047a3597fa48fc715063d9ba5cd2c0ed8cef5d50
   * /43 Event publication interception for testability of event publication.
 Not a perfect solution for now, but it will work until I come up with something better. https://github.com/cschulzsuper/multitenancy-monolith/commit/9c15676cd6d1c49c612dc108abfd9a5f3baf4706
 * Ticker Orchestration
   * /44 Handling the `ticker-message-inserted` to automatically create a bookmark for the current ticker user.
-Testing this event handler in an event tests, which is similar to the endpoint tests.
+Testing this event handler in an event tests, which is similar to the endpoint tests. https://github.com/cschulzsuper/multitenancy-monolith/commit/4e0691f61a4b52b6e33374759b2c1d1f30c12252
+  * /45 Managing bookmarks for ticker messages is possible through simple endpoints.
+Nothing fancy in this commit.

 # Current

-* Ticker Orchestration: Everything related to the ticker workflows
+* Ticker Orchestration: Everything related to the ticker workflow

 # Backlog